 So maybe you want your child in a daycare with tech as a tool.
 Great — just make sure they have a plan!

 It’s what we all need to do, in my opinion.
 By taking charge and helping kids take their first steps into their digital lives, we help them by creating a healthy balance; a safe place where the new inputs can be digested slowly and not gulped down in vast amounts.
 The virtual free-for-all we have been inclined to let our kids have at, creates too many conflicts, failures, and let-downs.
-Plus, it leaves the adult totally out of the loop, which is why we are experiencing so much cyberbullying, revenge porn, and other nasty stuff.
+Plus, it leaves the adult totally out of the loop, which is why we are experiencing so much cyberbullying.
 Because if kids are left to fend for themselves and no one has taught them general rules of digital conduct, they will respond like kids always do: They will test and push boundaries until they find them, and they will keep testing them to see if they stick.

-As I mentioned in the article Why coding should not be taught as ‘THE Truth,’it all has to start from the bottom up.
+As I mentioned in the article Why coding should not be taught as ‘THE Truth,’ it all has to start from the bottom up.
 It starts at home, with basic repetition, and then outside of the home where life really happens.

 Tech isn’t a need for the youngest

 Children under the age of 3 don’t need tech.
-They can have it like they can have all sort of other toys and stimuli, but it’s our need that decides if they should use it.
+They can have it like they can have all sorts of other toys and stimuli, but it’s our need that decides if they should use it.
 If we give it to them, they will crave it, and if you use it, they will want to be a part of the fun.
 Nobody wants to be left out of the fun!